gromacs/gromacs/docs/user-guide-old/index.rst

 For getting, building and installing |Gromacs|, see the :doc:`/install-guide/index`.
-For background on algorithms and implementations, see the :ref:`reference manual part <gmx-reference-manual-rst>` of the documentation.
+For background on algorithms and implementations, see the `reference manual`_.

-..
-TODO This is going to require more organization now that we are getting more content available.
+.. _reference manual: gmx-manual-parent-dir_

 .. toctree::
    :maxdepth: 2

    getting-started
+   floating-point
    system-preparation
-   managing-simulations
-   faq
-   force-fields
    cutoff-schemes
-   cmdline
-   mdp-options
    mdrun-features
    mdrun-performance
+   managing-simulations
+   mdp-options
    run-time-errors
+   file-formats
    cmdline
+   environment-variables
    terminology
-   environment-variables
-   floating-point